fabiancella/flight-tracker/README.md

 automatically detects anomalous altitude drops.

 **Architecture**
 A local cron job runs every 5 minutes, pulling live ADS-B flight data from the OpenSky Network API and posting it to the deployed API.
 The API runs on an AWS EC2 instance and persists data to a PostgreSQL database hosted on AWS RDS.
 OpenSky blocks AWS IP ranges, so the feeder runs locally and posts to the public EC2 endpoint rather than running on the server itself.
+Frontend calls EC2 API directly from the browser, showing a map with visible planes.

 **Tech Stack**
 * Python
 * FastAPI
 * SQLModel
 * PostgreSQL (AWS RDS)
+* Leaflet.js

 **Features**
 * Ingest and store aircraft telemetry data